devharnold/walletjava/README.md

 ### **5. API Integration**

 - **Payment Gateways**: Integrate with fiat payment gateways like Stripe, PayPal and Mpesa Daraja.
-- **Blockchain Nodes**: Use providers like Infura or Alchemy to connect to Ethereum nodes.

 - **External APIs**: Integrate APIs for exchange rates, identity verification, or transaction monitoring.

 ---